mkfoo/svcgui/README.md

 # svcgui
-Tiny Python/Gtk app for service management
+Very small and crummy Python/Gtk app for managing systemd services.

+## Installation
+You don't want to install this.

+## Usage
+Just use systemctl.
+Please.